 - Twisted thighbone (femoral anteversion)

-In the vast majority of cases, intoeing will correct itself without the need for correctives such as casts, braces or surgery.
-If your child has intoeing with associated pain or swelling, the conditions should be assessed by an orthopaedic surgeon.
+In the vast majority of cases, intoeing will almost always correct itself without the use of casts, braces, surgery, or any special treatment.
+A child whose intoeing is associated with pain, swelling, or a limp should be evaluated by an orthopaedic surgeon.